Last Updated on: 21st November 2023, 10:32 am

 Do Baby Parrots Cry?

-Baby parrots vocalize to get the attention of their mothers.
-This is usually when they’re hungry, as crying is a form of encouragement for the parent parrot to provide more food.
+Baby parrots vocalize to get attention from their mothers.
+This is usually when they’re hungry because crying is a form of encouragement for the parent to provide more nourishment.

-Wild adult parrots leave the nest for significant periods throughout the day to forage food.
-Some baby parrots will cry out for reassurance that they haven’t been abandoned.
+Wild adult parrots leave the nest for long periods throughout the day to forage food.
+Some baby parrots will cry out for reassurance they haven’t been abandoned.

 How Do Parrots Show Their Emotions?

-Owners must look out for other signs of sadness, depression, or ill feeling, especially if they don’t vocalize their feelings.
+Owners must check for other signs of sadness, especially if they don’t vocalize their feelings.
 Some parrots are quieter than others, making it difficult to tell.
 Signs include:

-Some parrots will resort to feather-plucking to show their emotions.
+Some parrots resort to feather-destructive behavior to show their emotions.

-Alongside pain and distress, feather-plucking is a sign of boredom and frustration.
-You’ve probably heard the expression ‘bored to tears’ – this behavior isn’t far off.
+Alongside pain and distress, feather-picking is a sign of boredom and frustration.
+You’ve likely heard the expression ‘bored to tears.’

-Avian Biology Research describes how captive parrots engage in feather-damaging behavior when their welfare is compromised.
-It’s only seen in captive birds, as wild parrots don’t experience the same psychological stresses.
+Avian Biology Research describes how captive parrots perform feather-damaging behavior when their welfare is compromised.
+It’s only seen in captive birds for psychological stresses.

-Provide your parrot with a more comfortable environment or increased mental stimulation.
+Provide the parrot with a more comfortable environment or increased mental stimulation.

 This is where they pluck their feathers and chew their skin and muscles, causing long-term nerve and tissue damage.
-Birds often damage their feather follicles, preventing them from growing back.
+Birds may damage their feather follicles, preventing them from regrowing.

-Self-mutilation is a stereotypical behavior, which means that the parrot’s driven to do it for no apparent purpose.
-It’s a compulsion and will take time and several behavioral-based treatments for recovery.
+Self-mutilation is a stereotypy, which means that the parrot is driven to do it for no apparent purpose.
+It’s a compulsion requiring behavioral-based therapy sessions for recovery.

 Loss of Appetite